 IRS Form W-9 is officially titled the "Request for Taxpayer Identification Number and Certification."
 It records the tax ID numbers for workers who are not employees and it records the certification of the person completing the form attesting that:

 - The taxpayer is not subject to backup withholding.
 Backup withholding is required withholding by employers for individuals who have not included a valid taxpayer identification number on Form W-9.
 Backup withholding is implemented at the rate of 24 percent as of 2018.

 - The individual is a U.S. citizen or "other U.S. person."

-Any FATCA (Foreign Account Tax Compliance Act) codes on the form are correct.
+- Any FATCA (Foreign Account Tax Compliance Act) codes on the form are correct.
 FATCA reports are required of U.S. citizens to report foreign financial assets held outside the U.S.